 Following the government's advice and in order to ensure the safety of our patients, clients, staff and volunteers, we are regrettably unable to allow any visitors without express permission.

-People who wish to visit should contact the reception on 0118 955 0400 and all visitors should review the guidance on the UK government website before visiting.
+People who wish to visit should contact the reception on 0118 955 0400.
+Please read our guidance before visiting a Sue Ryder hospice or neurological centre.